JacobMandelbrot/jacobmandelbrot.github.io/_portfolio/portfolio-2.md

 excerpt: "Motivation: Created as final project for Computer Science education class with the goal of helping students visually understand recursion.

-Game Overview: Puzzle game where you use a visual scripting language to create fractals.
+Game Overview: Puzzle game where you use a visual scripting language to recreate fractals.

 Skills Used: Visual scripting development, Recreating recursion functionality in C#, Educational Tool Design, Puzzle Creation. <br/><img src='/files/Fractal Factory Video_GIF.gif' width='560' height='315'>"